tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-28-sql-unit-test-runner.markdown

 }
 ```

-As explained in more details in [this post](/blog/2016/04/16/sql-unit-extension/), "equal" is a recently added capability to easiliy compare two tables or projections from tables.
+As explained in more details in [this post](/blog/2016/04/16/sql-unit-extension/), "equal" is a recently added capability to easily compare two tables or projections from tables.

 ``` plain "equal" clause
 /* @Test